ElementoLab/TCRVseq/README.md

 ## Example Command Line

-We recommend running the pipeline on paired end fluidigm single cell RNA seq data.
+We recommend running the pipeline on paired end RNA seq data.

 The usage is as follows: